BraSDon/advent-of-rust/README.md

 ## Overview
 This repository contains my solutions for the Advent of Code (AoC) challenges, implemented in Rust.
+Thanks @0xbe7a for the great repository, very helpful for a Rust beginner like me :D

 ## Folder Structure
 The project is organized into several directories: